 Flawed Premise?
-Most of the controversy around the issue is premised on a notion that the current expression “And also with you” is a more formal equivalent of “Same to you.”
-As if, when the Priest says “The Lord be with you” and the congregation were to respond “Same to you, Father.”
+Most of the controversy around the issue is based on a notion that the current expression “And also with you” is a more formal equivalent of “Same to you.”
+As if when the Priest says, “The Lord be with you” the congregation is responding, “Same to you, Father.”
 But this is not really what is being said by the congregation or what is meant by the Latin response et cum spiritu tuo (and with your spirit).
-The current translation is not only inaccurate, it is misleading because most people think they are say “same to you, Father.”
+The current translation is not only inaccurate, it is misleading, because most people think they are saying, “Same to you, Father.”

 Well, if that isn’t what is being said, what really is being said?
-In effect, the expression et cum spiritu tuo (soon to be accurately translated “and with your spirit”) is an acknowledgement by the congregation of the grace and presence of Christ who is present and operative in the spirit or soul of the celebrant.
-Christ’s Spirit is present in the priest in a unique way in virtue of his ordination.
-Hence what the dialogue means is:
+In effect, the expression et cum spiritu tuo (soon to be accurately translated “and with your spirit”) is an acknowledgement by the congregation of the grace and presence of Christ, who is present and operative in the spirit or soul of the celebrant.
+Christ’s Spirit is present in the priest in a unique way by virtue of his ordination.
+Hence what the dialogue means is,

 - Celebrant: The Lord be with you.

 - Congregation: We do in fact acknowledge the grace, presence, and Spirit of Christ in your spirit.

 This understanding of the dialogue was not uncommon among the Fathers of Church.
 For example St. John Chrysostom wrote,